Grading at Columbia: Tips and Strategies using CourseWorks (Canvas) and Gradescope

 - Consider the different needs of students who encounter your online assessments using technology you may not anticipate, such as a screen reader, a mobile phone, or who do not have easy access to the most-up-to-date devices.

 - If audio, media, or images are part of a course assessment (whether an Assignment, Quiz, or Discussion prompt), include captions, transcripts and alt-text respectively.
-See the CTL’s Accessibility in Teaching and Learning Resource for more information.
+Refer to the CTL’s Accessibility in Teaching and Learning Resource for more information.

 - Use the Accessibility Checker in CourseWorks (Canvas) to verify that the content of the assessment is accessible for all students, and refer to the General Accessibility Design Guidelines by Canvas.
 The Accessibility Checker is available for Assignment, Quiz, and Discussion descriptions, as well as individual Quiz questions.